 Deck out an entire wall or doorway without breaking the bank!
 Fall is a time is a whirlwind of holidays that leave little time and budget in between all the decor changes.
 But, not decorating for each holiday feels like missing out.
 Never fear, it is possible to throw together a solid, spooky scene for your doorway.
 Or a major hall to put you in that spirit without spending your candy budget!

-There’s a lot of ways to shop on an extreme budget and most of that is based on timing your shopping around sales and coupons, but what I’ve done is try to find a cheap way to decorate that isn’t based entirely on the luck of the draw.
+There’s a lot of ways to shop on an extreme budget and most of that is based on timing your shopping around sales and coupons, but what I’ve done is try to find a cheap way to decorate that isn’t based entirely on luck of the draw.

 So here it is, in three parts.
 With one easy DIY project and a $10 bill, you’ll decorate that empty spot that’s begging for some spook!
+And better yet, this Halloween decorating project won’t be too scary for the kiddos.
+Get them hands-on with this idea.

 Step One: Cover a lot of Ground, Without a Lot of Dough with Webs!